Hello lovelies! It’s the perfect time to share how easy it is to make your own DIY sweater Pumpkins!

 It had a fabulous cable knit on the front and this ribbed look on the back that was perfect for a sweater pumpkin!

 But my favorite had to be the amazing fuzzy aqua sweater I found:

-About this time last year, I shared a video tutorial for how I make sweater pumpkins from the sleeves of sweaters.
+About this time last year, I shared a video tutorial for how I make these sweater pumpkins from the sleeves of sweaters.
 You can get four pumpkins out of one sweater if you are only using the sleeves.

 Those were last year’s pumpkins, and I’m resharing that video!

-Today, I’m resharing my video tutorial for this fun fall project because it is super simple, and now is the perfect time to visit your local thrift store and start looking for sweaters!
+Today, I’m resharing my video tutorial for this fun Fall project because it is super simple, and now is the perfect time to visit your local thrift store and start looking for sweaters!

 Here is what was left of a sparkly sweater that lost its sleeves to pumpkins last year: